Learn what versions of macOS are compatible with Managed OS, and how each one works.

 Intel-based Mac computers running these versions of macOS contain a bug that prevents the softwareupdate CLI and MDM software update commands from silently installing macOS updates correctly.
 Managed OS will report Intel-based Mac computers running these versions of macOS as incompatible.

-Intel-based Mac computers running macOS 10.13 through 10.15.7 can have minor OS updates (such as 10.15.0 to 10.15.7) enforced by the Kandji Agent installing Apple combo updater packages.
-Intel-based Mac computers running these versions of macOS can be upgraded to macOS 11 (Big Sur) by the Kandji Agent leveraging the startosinstall binary within a macOS full installer.
+Intel-based Mac computers running macOS 10.14 through 10.15.7 can have minor OS updates (such as 10.15.0 to 10.15.7) enforced by the Kandji Agent installing Apple combo updater packages.
+Intel-based Mac computers running these versions of macOS can be upgraded to macOS 12 (Monterey) by the Kandji Agent leveraging the startosinstall binary within a macOS full installer.
 The latest available installer within Kandji is always used.

 What Kind of macOS Updates Can I Manage?

 With managed OS, Kandji allows you to fully enforce a minimum OS version.
-This provides support for upgrading for both minor updates (such as 10.15.1 to 10.15.4) and major macOS upgrades (such as macOS Mojave 10.14 to macOS Catalina 10.15.4).
+This provides support for upgrading for both minor updates (such as 10.15.1 to 10.15.4) and major macOS upgrades (such as macOS Catalina 10.15.4 to macOS Monterey 12.3).

 This feature does not support downgrading macOS versions.